Festival capacity

 Reading

-The festival originally took place at Caja Mágica in its first two years, 2016 and 2017, but was relocated to an open-air venue in Valdebebas to accommodate growing crowds.
-The 2018 edition saw record-breaking attendance, with 240,000 people attending over three days (12–14 July), though the event’s opening day faced challenges with crowd control.
-In 2020, the organisers capped daily attendance at 100,000 and extended the festival’s run to four days.
+Originally held at the Caja Mágica in 2016 and 2017, the festival was relocated to the larger, open-air Valdebebas venue in 2018 to accommodate growing crowds.
+The 2018 edition marked a major milestone, with 240,000 attendees over three days.
+While the event faced crowd control issues on its opening day, it was clear that Mad Cool’s rapid expansion was inevitable.
+In response, the organisers capped daily attendance at 100,000 for the 2020 edition and extended the festival to four days to meet demand.

 Past Lineups